TomzxCode/llm-conversations-viewer/docs/getting-started.md

 3. Click the button to open the conversation in a new tab on the original platform:
    - **OpenAI conversations** open at `https://chatgpt.com/c/{conversation-id}`
    - **Claude conversations** open at `https://claude.ai/chat/{conversation-id}`
-   - **Z.ai conversations** - Platform URL support coming soon
+   - **Z.ai conversations** open at `https://chat.z.ai/c/{conversation-id}`

 !!! tip "Quick Platform Access"
-    The "Continue conversation" button provides a fast way to jump from reviewing historical conversations back to actively working on them in ChatGPT or Claude.
+    The "Continue conversation" button provides a fast way to jump from reviewing historical conversations back to actively working on them in ChatGPT, Claude, or Z.ai.

 ## Searching and Filtering Conversations